stinkyskunk/ol/README.md

-This is the (mostly) finished project for OwnLocal.
+This is the finished project for OwnLocal.

 I used an admin package that I'm quite fond of called BlurAdmin, with Angular 1.